SiteTree can produce and maintain up to three kinds of sitemap:

 - Hierarchical and flat list styles.

-- Order posts by publication date or popularity.
+- Order Posts by title, publication date or popularity.

 - Show authors' avatar and biographical info.